Time Is Money: A Guide to Claiming Attorney Fees

 November 2, 2023 12:00 AM

-When assessing the strengths and weaknesses of a case, counsel for plaintiffs and defendants—and third parties, where present—must evaluate whether they might be able to seek attorneys’ fees as a prevailing party.
+When assessing the strengths and weaknesses of a case, counsel for plaintiffs and defendants—and third parties, where present—must evaluate whether they might be able to seek attorney fees as a prevailing party.
 The risk of one’s client potentially being held responsible for an adversary’s fees, of course, is equally significant.
 It’s critical to consider these possibilities when advising a client.
 In addition, it needs to be understood that the issue of fees can arise during litigation if sanctionable conduct occurs.
 Here’s an overview.

-The Attorneys’ Fees Two-Step
+The Attorney Fees Two-Step

 Seeking fees as a prevailing party typically involves a pair of primary steps.
 First, the court must determine whether the party is “entitled” to fees.
 This entails consideration of the basis for them—what does the contract or statute permit?—and whether the underlying claims satisfy the statutory basis.